dimachDevNetOps/Ambev-Test/README.md

 Explanation of the Sructure Presented :

-• Use cloud-init to create an app to scale
+<br>• Use cloud-init to create an app to scale</br>
 • Create a virtual machine scale set
-• Fixed configuration to increase or decrease the number of instances in a scale set
+<br>• Fixed configuration to increase or decrease the number of instances in a scale set</br>
 • Create autoscale rules
-• View connection info for scale set instances
+<br>• View connection info for scale set instances</br>
 • Use data disks in a scale set

 # Explanation